-- The real story of #MittRomney’s foreign trip is how he’s exploiting a string of foreign policy gaffes by President #Obama.
+- The real story of #MittRomney’s foreign trip is how he’s exploiting a string of foreign policy gaffes by Pres. #Obama.

-- Romney is quietly highlighting President #Obama’s gaffes by showing how his administration would be different. @MarcThiessen
+- Romney is quietly highlighting Pres. #Obama’s gaffes by showing how his administration would be different @MarcThiessen

 - In the annals of gaffes, which is worse: One slip of the tongue or 5 major gaffes? @MarcThiessen